hjyu483/hjyu483/README.md

 ## 👋 Hi, I’m Hojung Yu

-- 👀 I’m interested in urban data analytics and visualization.
+### 👀 I am interested in urban data visualization and analytics.

+My research interests focus on urban visualization and analytics.
+I believe data visualization can help citizens develop creative insights or solidify existing ideas, fostering diverse dialogues.
+Data visualization, in my view, has immense power to bridge citizens’ ideas and beliefs.

 <!---
 hjyu483/hjyu483 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.